 Having said all that, it really depends on the individual.
 Some people have no issue with caffeine’s effect on iron absorption and others do.

-What about decaffeinated coffee and anaemia?
 Can you still drink decaffeinated coffee if you suffer from anaemia?

 The fact is that decaffeinated coffees, such as the Swiss Water Decaf process, has minuscule amounts of caffeine and certainly not enough to effect iron absorption, so on first glance, decaffeinated coffee would appear safe for anaemia sufferers, but there is a little or no research on the matter, hence why we can’t give you guarantees.

 IMPORTANT: This information is intended to support, not replace, discussion with your doctor or healthcare professionals.
 Nothing in the content or products should be considered, or used as a substitute for, medical advice, diagnosis or treatment.
 You should always talk to your health care provider for diagnosis and treatment, including your specific medical needs.